PeterPawn/YourFritz/reported_threats/480894/README.md

 ## Mitigations

+The problem was fixed in FRITZ!OS version 06.80 (or any later version).

-None - the problem has to be fixed.
-This was done already in the public beta branch, see timeline below.
+~~None - the problem has to be fixed.
+This was done already in the public beta branch, see timeline below.~~

 ~~Unknown - I don't have any good idea beside a fix from vendor, because the problem is located in a closed source component of the firmware.~~

 ## Available fixes / solutions